Eric Brown (pilot): Wartime service

 Brown was posted to the Royal Aircraft Establishment (RAE) at Farnborough, where his experience in deck landings was sought.
 While there he initially performed testing of the newly navalised Sea Hurricane and Seafire.
 His aptitude for deck landings led to his posting for the testing of carriers' landing arrangements before they were brought into service.
 The testing involved multiple combinations of landing point and type of aircraft, with the result being that by the close of 1943 he had performed around 1,500 deck landings on 22 different carriers.
 In six years at RAE, Brown recalled that he hardly ever took a single day's leave.
 During carrier compatibility trials, Brown crash-landed a Fairey Firefly Mk I, Z1844, on the deck of on 9 September 1943, when the arrestor hook indicator light falsely showed the hook was in the "down" position, compounded by the batsman failing to notice that the hook was not down.
 The fighter hit the crash barrier, sheared off its undercarriage and shredded the propeller, but he was unhurt.

 While at Farnborough as chief naval test pilot, Brown was involved in the deck landing trials of the de Havilland Sea Mosquito, the heaviest aircraft yet flown from a British carrier.
 Brown landed one for the first time on on 25 March 1944.
-This was the first landing on a carrier by a twin-engined aircraft for the UK, 2 years after the US B-25 Doolittle Raid in April 1942.
+This was the first operation on a carrier by a twin-engined aircraft for the UK, 2 years after the US B-25 Doolittle Raid in April 1942 which involved takeoffs from an aircraft carrier.
 The fastest speed for deck landing was 86 kn, while the aircraft's stall speed was 110 kn.
 He also flew several stints with Fighter Command in the air defence of Great Britain.
 During this time, in mid-1944, Brown's home was destroyed by a V-1 "Doodlebug" cruise missile, concussing his wife and causing serious injury to their cleaner.
 At this time, the RAE was the leading authority on high-speed flight and Brown became involved in this sort of testing, flights being flown where the aircraft, usually a Supermarine Spitfire, would be dived at speeds of the high subsonic and near transonic region.
 Figures achieved by Brown and his colleagues during these tests reached Mach 0.86 for a standard Spitfire MK IX, to Mach 0.92 for a modified Spitfire PR Mk XI flown by his colleague, Squadron Leader Anthony F. Martindale.